 - In addition to regular faculty advisors, Honors students receive specialized advisement.
 Both campuses have an Honors Director, an Honors Advisor, and a council of Honors Faculty who are there to assist students and to help plan their individual path through their four years at Pace.

-- Honor Students enjoy priority registration privileges when enrolling in classes.
+- Honors Students enjoy priority registration privileges when enrolling in classes.

 - Honors Students can apply for up to $1,000 to study abroad.

 - By completing a thesis Honors Students engage in the type of advanced research typically reserved for graduate students.